yagutaro/dsc-generating-data-hbs-ds-060120/README.md

 ## Summary

-In this lesson, we looked at generating random datasets for classification and regression tasks using sklearn's built in functions.
+In this lesson, we looked at generating random datasets for classification and regression tasks using sklearn's built-in functions.
 We looked at some of the attributes for generating data and you are encouraged to dig deeper with the official doc. and see what else can you achieve with more parameters.
 While learning a new algorithm, these synthetic datasets help you take your focus off the domain and work only with the computational and performance aspects of the algorithm.